segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 > info "Data encryption is currently in public beta"
 > Data encryption only supports event-stream, cloud-mode destinations.
 Only data fields in `context`, `traits`, and `property` objects can be encrypted.
 >
 > After Segment encrypts the data, the encrypted data value will always be a `string`.
-Any downstream validation that looks for `integer` data types will fail for encrypted values.
+Any downstream validation that looks for `integer` or `boolean` data types will fail for encrypted values.

 ### Configure data encryption for a new destination